 There are special rules for counting assets and allocating the assets between the spouses.
 When you or your spouse first enter a medical care facility and apply for Medicaid or ask to participate in a community-based waiver program, your agency will do an assessment of your total combined assets.
 You can ask for this assessment before you apply for Medicaid.
-The amount of your total combined assets at the time you or your spouse entered the medical care facility or started participating in a Medicaid long-term care program determines the amount of assets each spouse may keep.
-We only use your countable assets (described below) in this assessment.
+The amount of assets you and your spouse can keep is based on the value of your total combined assets as of: